 “I’m not just looking to change a life; I’m seeking to empower a generation.”

-Dr. Tinita Ortega Kearney is a pediatric speech-language pathologist, author, and public speaker specializing in working with neurodivergent and culturally and linguistically diverse students.
+Dr. Tinita Ortega Kearney is a pediatric speech-language pathologist, a renowned author, and an exceptional public speaker.
+Her expertise lies in working with neurodivergent and culturally and linguistically diverse students, making her a sought-after specialist in her field.
+Dr. Kearney earned her Doctorate of Philosophy degree in speech-language pathology from Howard University, Washington, DC.